Assembly188/assembly188.github.io/_posts/2000-01-02-upcomingevents.md

 ---

-## April 16, 2020 (CANCELLED, Stay tuned for further updates on a new Date for this event)
+## A̶p̶r̶i̶l̶ ̶1̶6̶,̶ ̶2̶0̶2̶0̶ (CANCELLED!
+Stay tuned for further updates on a new Date for this event)
 <img src="img/utahhoflogo.jpg" width="100%" height="100%"/><br>

 ## Utah Magic Hall of Fame